expung3d/Enhanced-Zeus-Modules/README.md

 <strong>For more information visit the [Z.A.M. website](https://www.zamarma.com/). </strong>

 ## Feedback, Bugs, and Suggestions
 For all feedback please use the [Enhanced Zeus Modules Issues Page](https://github.com/expung3d/Enhanced-Zeus-Modules/issues).
-When creating an issue, use the appropriate tags as to whether it is a suggestion, bug, and the severity.
+When creating an issue, denote whether it is a suggestion or a bug.
+If it is a bug, please provide the severity as either LOW, MEDIUM, or URGENT.

 ## License
 Enhanced Zeus Modules is licensed under its own EULA. ([EULA](https://github.com/expung3d/Enhanced-Zeus-Modules/blob/main/LICENSE)).